NEWS & ITEMS OF INTEREST

-Selected recent news stories and events about Shawn and his work.
+Selected recent news stories and other items of interest about Shawn and his work.

 The War on Science: A book review

 Sara Miles | Lutheran Alliance for Faith, Science and Technology

 This book is required reading for all who want to understand the causes of current intellectual thought, especially as it relates to science, and how it developed.
 Some of the ideas Otto develops also help us understand many attitudes toward main-line Christianity.
 It is not a quick read, but it is a valuable one.

 A war on climate science?

 Some see this as a Trump administration war on climate science.
 Minnesota author Shawn Otto, is husband of state auditor and gubernatorial candidate Rebecca Otto.
 He wrote “The War on Science”